Hollenbach-lab/PING/README.md

+# -- IMPORTANT UPDATE (9/9/2021) --
+The August 12th update added in genotype multithreading, but also introduced a critical genotyping bug where heterozygous SNPs were being ignored during genotyping.
+This bug resulted in excessive genotype ambiguity and potentially incorrect genotype calls.

+This bug has been fixed in the latest release (Sept 9.
+2021) and it is vital to update in order to have to accuracy and precision that PING was designed for.
+# ----

 # PING (Pushing Immunogenetics to the Next Generation)
 An R-based bioinformatic pipeline to determine killer-cell immunoglobulin-like receptor (KIR) copy number and high-resolution genotypes from short-read sequencing data.